-How does a spouse’s bankruptcy impact other family law cases?
+How a spouse’s bankruptcy impacts other lawsuits?

 What happens the moment bankruptcy is filed?

 Unless exempted by law, the filing of a bankruptcy petition will impose an automatic stay on any legal action against a debtor and his/her property.
 For purposes of this article, we will assume that the “debtor” filing for bankruptcy is going to be your spouse or ex-spouse.
 What this really means is that when a debtor files for bankruptcy, it has the potential to stay or stop family law proceedings; irrespective of whether a divorce decree has been signed.

 When and if the bankruptcy stay applies, there are at least three things that one should understand about it.
 First, the stay abates any pending divorce proceeding until the stay is lifted or modified.
 Second, the stay deprives the divorce court of personal jurisdiction over the debtor and his or her property.
 And third, as of the time of the stay, all of the debtor’s property essentially comes under the control of the bankruptcy court and its trustee.
 In other words, the divorce court will no longer have jurisdiction over the debtor’s property until the bankruptcy stay is lifted or modified